bpbpublications/Building-Transformer-Models-with-PyTorch-2.0/README.md

-# Building Transformer Models with PyTorch
+# Building Transformer Models with PyTorch 2.0
- Building Transformer Models with PyTorch, by BPB Publications
+ Building Transformer Models with PyTorch 2.0, by BPB Publications